caedenwilson/Team2ClimaWise/README.md

 -Energy-Saving Tips: Receive tailored suggestions on how to reduce your energy consumption, categorized by high, medium, and low impact.

--Utilize Machine Learning and time series forecasting to advise to customers by lowering usage in peak hours.
+-Utilize Machine Learning and Time Series Forecasting to help customers by lowering usage in peak hours.

+-Enhance electricity usage efficiency for current homeowners and assist prospective homebuyers in choosing energy-efficient houses.